readyready15728/misc/dwarf-fortress-notes.md

 anything that can rot and the miasma thereof is not OK underground.
 Vermin (Item Types → Remains) should apparently be disabled, as otherwise the refuse stockpile will fill up quickly.
+* Or better yet, "all refuse except bones, shells, skins and skulls".
 * Next thing will be establishing a farm.
 I carved out a 7x7 area initially, though only a 3x3 area was initially used for farming therein. ("For a reliable, long-term food and alcohol supply, you'll need to set up a farm.
 Dig